auxsophia/auxsophia.github.io/_pages/philosophy/meaningOfLife.md

 ### The Island of Reality

 With this mental tool, I hope we can converge to the same conclusions.
 When I speak of reality, I divide our experience into three parts, objective, subjective, and inter-subjective.
 To explain the divisions, imagine an island in the ocean, small and big enough for one person.
 However, there are no humans or animals on the island.
 We can describe and talk about what is there even though we can imagine no humans there to use language to describe it.
-We can talk of grains of sand, the ocean waves, the plants.
-Whatever we can discuss without involving a human being existing there is objective reality.
-I believe the world and universe continues to exist even if we aren't around to experience it.
+We can talk of grains of sand, the ocean waves, the plants. _Whatever we can discuss without involving a human (or conscious) being existing there is objective reality._ I believe the world and universe continues to exist even if we aren't around to experience it.
 The subjective experience is when a human being appears on the island.

 Let's imagine one person.
 One person on the island is another part of objective reality.
 We are a part of objective reality, a complex part.
 We have feelings, memories, thoughts, and all kinds of phenomena when we're awake.
 There's something it's like to see the color of a ripe mango.
 There's something it's like to lay on the sand and feel the warmth of the sun.
 We can describe these experiences objectively, measuring the frequency and amplitude of the light coming from the mango and into an eye, following the chain reaction through the brain and body.
-Given the objective facts, we still have something missing from the description, the "what it's like-ness" of our personal experience.
-Whatever we imagine and talk about that requires at least one person, that's subjective reality on top of objective reality.
-However, subjective experience is in the space of minds which apparently have different qualities than most of objective reality.
+Given the objective facts, we still have something missing from the description, the "what it's like-ness" of our personal experience. _Whatever we imagine and talk about that requires at least one person, that's subjective reality on top of objective reality._ However, subjective experience is in the space of minds which apparently have different qualities than most of objective reality.
 The space of ideas is as diverse as we can feel and communicate.

-Whatever phenomena requires two or more people, that is inter-subjective reality.
-Most of language is an inter-subjective reality.
+_Whatever phenomena requires two or more people, that is inter-subjective reality._ Most of language is an inter-subjective reality.
 Words have meaning not in themselves but in the context of the mind experiencing the words.
 It seems most of language is about communicating on a complex level about objective and subjective reality with other similarly complex creatures.
 We talk about what we experience (objective) and what we're feeling (subjective).
 So complex communication creates a pattern of behavior, an event we experience and predict with regularity.
-Two people can agree on an idea, like money.
-Even on an island, two people can agree blue sea shells are equal in value to one mango.
-If one gives the other a blue shell, the other agrees to give a mango.

 Consider the standard currency of America, the $1 bill.
 Imagine this bill alone on an island with no people.
 Does it possess any value or effect on its own?
 What is the objective description of the money?
 It is a rectangular piece of rare paper with ink designs bonded to the surface.
 After some time it will disintegrate like all wood and paper.
 What about with the bill and one person on the island?
 Now something else is happening, the person is perceiving the bill.
 There's subjective phenomena occurring with whatever the person experiences.
 Now think of the phenomena when two people on the island exchange the bill for other things.
 They both have a value in mind for the money and what the other thinks the value is.
 When the two ideas of value clash they center to a shared value.